pikulev/markdownAttrs-loader/README.md

 module.exports = {
     ...
     markdownattrsLoader: {
-        use: [markdownSup, markdownSub], // Always an array ...
+        use: [markdownSup, markdownSub], // It's always an array ...
     }
 };